ric2b/Vivaldi-browser/chromium/docs/security/severity-guidelines.md

 Any significant mitigating factors, such as unusual or additional user interaction, or running Chrome with a specific command line flag or non-default feature enabled, may reduce an issue’s severity by one or more levels.

+Conversely, we do not consider it a mitigating factor if a vulnerability applies only to a particular group of users.
+For instance, a Critical vulnerability is still considered Critical even if it applies only to Linux or to those users running with accessibility features enabled.

 Also note that most crashes do not indicate vulnerabilities.
 Chromium is designed to crash in a controlled manner (e.g., with a ```__debugBreak```) when memory is exhausted or in other exceptional circumstances.